-The Family Empowerment Programme (FEP) serves caregivers facing persistent challenging behaviours from their children with autism.
-When parents are able to manage the challenging behaviours, starting from the home, the child’s learning, independence and inclusion in the community can also be improved.
+The Family Empowerment Programme (FEP) serves parents facing persistent challenging behaviours in children and youths with disabilities.
+When parents are able to manage the challenging behaviours, starting from the home, the child’s/youth’s learning, independence and inclusion in the community can also be improved.

-This strengths-based, family-driven programme focuses on working with parents and the family in the child’s home or natural environment.
-Caregivers develop knowledge and skills to manage current and possible future behaviours and draw up proactive plans for difficult episodes with their children beyond the school environment.
+This strengths-based, family-driven programme focuses on working with parents and the family in the child’s/youth’s home or natural environment.
+Parents develop knowledge and skills to manage current and possible future behaviours and draw up proactive plans for difficult episodes with their children both in their home and community.
 The structured crisis-stabilisation service comprises up to 10 sessions over a period of up to three months.

 The criteria for admission into the programme include:

-- Child displays unresolved and challenging behaviours both in school and at home.
+- Child/youth (3-35 years old) with disability displays unresolved and challenging behaviours in the community and/or at home.

-- Caregivers are to be active participants in the programme
+- Parents are to be active participants in the programme.